HumbertoBM2/Tractor-dashboard/README.md

     - Number 4 changes the tractor's direction to the left.
     - Number 6 changes the tractor's direction to the right.

 The circuit is connected to the MCU, coded in C to receive data from the potentiometer, interpret it as tractor values (speed, gear, etc.), display it on the LCD, and transmit it to the RPi using UART protocol.
+The MCU also features a real time operating system (RTOS) which helps to schedule and monitor tasks.
 The RPi, programmed in Python, receives the data, creates a figure with 3 animated graphs using Matplotlib, and saves the data in a `.csv` file.

 ## Repository Contents